-Dr. Mehra has presented original research at many National and International meetings, has already published nearly a dozen articles in peer-reviewed journals, and has a number of book chapters and research articles soon to be published.
+Dr. Mehra regularly presents original research at National and International meetings, publishes articles in peer-reviewed journals, and has a number of book chapters.
+He is an active Member of the American Head and Neck Society.

 - Medical Oncology